GrahamDumpleton-abandoned/openshift3-jupyter-stacks/README.md

 The problems with the Jupyter images are as follows:

 1. Jupyter images set ``USER`` to a named used rather than an integer UID.
-This means that the hosting service cannot actually properly verify that the user the container runs as, will not actually be running as ``root``.
+This means that the hosting service cannot properly verify that the user the container runs as, will not actually be running as ``root``.
 This is because an image could have added the named user but given it the ``root`` UID of ``0``.
 It would not be possible to detect this from looking at the Docker image meta data.
 In a secured Docker environment, ``USER`` of any images should always use an integer UID.
 2. Jupyter images will not run if the hosting environment overrides the UID that the container run as to a value different to that specified by the ``USER``.
 This is because directories/files have ownership and permissions which prohibit the assigned user from reading or writing to them.
 To work in such an environment, all directories/files created should have ownership of the GID for the ``root`` group, this being the default GID used by Docker when containers are run.
 The ``HOME`` environment variable should also be set explicitly to deal with the case that the assigned UID when run does not have a corresponding UNIX account.

 Although substitute images are provided here, this is seen as an interim measure.
 Ideally the original Jupyter images can be modified to work correctly.